hacksparrow/virus/README.md

 virus.js
 =====

-A simple Node.js virus to demonstrate how digital viral infection works.
+A simple Node.js virus to demonstrate how digital viral infections work.

 ## What it Does